elharirymatteo/RANS/omniisaacgymenvs/README.md

 # How it works: One task to rule them all

-This file aims at giving a coarse overview of how our code works.
+This file aims at giving a coarse overview of how our code works and how to modify it.

 ## How to start the tasks and tune them:

+### 3DoF observation and action spaces
-In the latest revision of the tasks, I created them all such that they share the same observation space:\
+The tasks are designed such that they share the same observation space:\
-The observation space is structured like so:
+For 3DoF tasks, constrained in 2D, The observation space is structured like so:
 ```python
 N: number of thrusters